Azure/Azure-Sentinel/Parsers/ASimDns/ARM/ASimDnsInfobloxNIOS/README.md

 # Infoblox NIOS ASIM Dns Normalization Parser

-This template deploys the ASIM Dns schema parser for Infoblox NIOS.
+This template deploys the ASIM DNS schema parser for Infoblox NIOS.
+The parser is a part of the Advanced Security Information Model.

-Normalize Infoblox NIOS DNS logs to the ASIM DNS activity normalized schema.

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: